stalwartlabs/website/docs/smtp/filter/milter.md

 The following configuration options for a Milter filter can be set under the `session.data.milter.<id>.options` section:

 - `tempfail-on-error`: If this setting is enabled, Stalwart SMTP will respond with a temporary failure (typically a 4xx SMTP status code) when it encounters an error while communicating with a Milter filter.
 This tells the sending mail server to try delivering the message again later.
-- `max-response-size`: This setting controls the maximum size, in bytes, of a response that Stalwart SMTP will accept from a Milter filter.
+- `max-response-size`: Maximum size, in bytes, of a response that Stalwart SMTP will accept from a Milter filter.
 If a Milter filter sends a response that exceeds this size, Stalwart SMTP will consider it an error and handle it according to the `tempfail-on-error` setting.
-- `version`: This setting specifies the version of the Milter protocol that Stalwart SMTP should use when communicating with Milter filters.
+- `version`: Version of the Milter protocol that Stalwart SMTP should use when communicating with Milter filters.
 Supported versions are `2` and `6`.
 The value should be set to match the version of the Milter protocol supported by your Milter filters, usually version `6`.
+- `flags.actions`: Actions flags that Stalwart SMTP will advertise when negotiating options with Milter filters.
+Defaults to `0xff` (`255`).
+- `flags.protocol`: Protocol flags that Stalwart SMTP will advertise while negotiating options with Milter filters.
+Defaults to `0x42` (`66`).

 For example: